bangbangcon/bangbangcon.github.io/west/index.md

 ## What kind of time commitment is required from organizers?

 It depends on individual circumstances, but we expect most organizers to be able to commit around 5 hours per week for !!Con West, starting around October 2018 and lasting until around March 2019.
 The work will be "bursty" -- some weeks there'll be more to do, other weeks less.
 We also expect most organizers to be able to attend the event in person in early 2019.
-(We can cover the cost of travel and lodging for organizers)
+(We can cover the cost of travel and lodging for organizers.)

 ## I want to help organize -- by when do I need to apply?
 When will I hear from you?